 People @ work: Who did we collaborate with?

-1)Youth Made Malaysia offers students the opportunity to work on exciting design technology projects supported by leading business and industry partners.
+Offers students the opportunity to work on exciting design technology projects supported by leading business and industry partners.

-2) The Education is GREAT Campaign is an initiative by the British High Commission KL which supports the ASEAN priority in raising education and skill level in the region
+An initiative by the British High Commission KL which supports the ASEAN priority in raising education and skill level in the region

-3) The students: In collaboration with Youth Made Malaysia and the British High Commission KL, students from different schools were given an opportunity to be part of the Books on the Move Project.
+In collaboration with Youth Made Malaysia and the British High Commission KL, students from different schools were given an opportunity to be part of the Books on the Move Project.
 Through a two-day workshop at the Me.reka Makerspace, student worked with design trainers to conceptualise and design book exchange units for the project.

-4) Biji-biji is involved with communicating with external parties and Me.reka was brought in to host the workshops.
+Involved with communicating with external parties and Me.reka was brought in to host the workshops.
 It is essentially a Biji-biji job but we outsourced Mereka as one of the elements within the process.
 So rather than designing it ourselves using Biji-biji’s designers, we outsourced this segment towards Me.reka.